-3. Other and additional Permitted Uses.
-Property in the Open

-Space and Open Space - Parks zone categories may be used for the following:

-Section 22.44.1260 and consistent with all requirements of Section 22.44.1260;

-- -- Public park administration offices/buildings. - -- Refreshment stands operated in conjunction with and intended to serve the patrons of a use permitted in Zone O-S, but not as a separate enterprise.
+- 3. Other and additional Permitted Uses.
+Property in the Open Space and Open Space Parks zone categories may be used for the following: - -- Grading meeting the requirements of subsection C.1 of Section 22.44.1260 and consistent with all requirements of Section 22.44.1260; - -- Public park administration offices/buildings. - -- Refreshment stands operated in conjunction with and intended to serve the patrons of a use permitted in Zone O-S, but not as a separate enterprise.